digitalbutlers/webflow-start-kit-v2/README.md

 ## Installation

-1. Clone this repository.
-2. Delete `.git` directory.
+1. Run `degit digitalbutlers/webflow-start-kit-v2 --force`.
+(Install `degit` globally if needed).
-3. Update name in `package.json` file.
+2. Update name in `package.json` file.
-4. Follow the instructions from `config.js` and `config.local.js.example` files.
+3. Follow the instructions from `config.js` and `config.local.js.example` files.
-5. Run `pnpm install`.
+4. Run `pnpm install`.

 ## How to use